Geology in Essex Walls

 It is impractical to complete a rapid statistical record for each wall.
 Our procedure, although subjective, is a simple and practical ‘frequency of use’ recording for each type of material.

-This exercise aims at characterising walls that are built with cobbles, with or without random blocks and bricks.
-It is not aimed at characterising wholly stone-built churches and walls, such as Cotswold limestone or Kentish Rag constructions, or for brick buildings and walls with decorative stone details.
+Our survey aims at characterising walls that are built with cobbles, with or without random stone blocks and bricks.
+It is not aimed at characterising churches and walls wholly of imported stone such as Cotswold limestone or Kentish Rag, or for brick buildings and walls with imported stone details.

 IMPORTANT 2: do not worry about how far upwards (or downwards) you can see; just give an impression from what you can comfortably observe.